tobi-turtle/magento-os-trackingnummern/readme.md

-you need a MAGENTO_API_KEY and store it in the .env file
+you need an api key

 ```